A few known issues have longer articles:

 This crash is caused by a conflict with the SentinelOne security software.
 Some unknown process in that software is causing Scrivener and Scapple to fail the code signing check (which is used by Apple to verify the authenticity of your software), despite our software all being correctly code signed and notarised.

-There are no known work-arounds at this time, short of uninstalling or disabling SentinelOne.
-If this software has the capability to whitelist or ignore our software, that may be sufficient to avoid the problem without removing it entirely.
+Short of uninstalling or disabling SentinelOne, the only solution is to use a version of our software that is not hardened.
+Otherwise, if this software has the capability to whitelist or ignore our software, that may be sufficient to avoid the problem without removing it entirely.

 Misspelled words will not be highlighted in red, straight quotes will not automatically switch to smart quotes, double-hyphens and triple periods will not switch to em-dashes and ellipsis (respectively).
 This may happen immediately after installation, or it may happen after years of the spell-check working correctly.